 - J.D.
 Stanford Law School, 2002

-Prior to joining UCLA, Kerry was an Assistant United States Attorney in the U.S. Attorney’s Office for the Central District of California.
-Over a decade of service as a federal prosecutor, Kerry prosecuted and tried numerous complex criminal cases including Ponzi schemes targeting immigrant communities, health care fraud cases defrauding Medicare of millions of dollars, and mortgage and tax fraud cases.
-For the bulk of her time at the U.S. Attorney’s Office, Kerry was an appellate specialist in the Criminal Appellate Section, where she briefed numerous appeals, argued 18 cases before the U.S. Court of Appeals for the Ninth Circuit, and prepared other prosecutors for hundreds of oral arguments.
-Kerry was also selected to train and supervise other prosecutors, serving as Deputy Chief in the General Crimes Section and Deputy Chief in the Criminal Appellate Section.
+Before joining UCLA, Kerry was an Assistant United States Attorney in the U.S. Attorney’s Office for the Central District of California.
+She prosecuted numerous criminal cases over a decade of service as a federal prosecutor, including Ponzi schemes targeting immigrant communities, health care fraud cases defrauding Medicare of millions of dollars, and mortgage and tax fraud cases.
+For the bulk of her time at the U.S. Attorney’s Office, Kerry was an appellate specialist in the Criminal Appellate Section, where she briefed numerous appeals, argued 18 cases before the U.S. Court of Appeals for the Ninth Circuit, and prepared other prosecutors for Ninth Circuit oral arguments.
+Kerry also trained and supervised prosecutors, serving first as Deputy Chief in the General Crimes Section and then as Deputy Chief in the Criminal Appellate Section.
 Prior to her time at the U.S. Attorney’s Office, Kerry was Counsel at O’Melveny & Myers in Los Angeles.